-Integration & exclusion.
+Integration & exclusion

-The research aimed to develop measures with which to evaluate the levels of integration of migrants, economically, and socially into the life of Durban.
-The debate on social and economic integration is a complex one and requires a careful scrutiny.
-The word 'integration' is defined as "the act of combining or adding different parts to make a unified whole" (Collins English Dictionary, 1994).
-This definition would seem to indicate that economic and social integration has to aim at eradicating divisive forms and create mechanisms which will allow individuals of different economies and social backgrounds to insert themselves into the larger mainstream of economic and social life.
+The research aimed to develop measures with which to evaluate the levels of integration of migrants, economically and socially, into the life of Durban.
+The word 'integration' is defined as "the act of combining or adding different parts to make a unified whole" (Collins English Dictionary 1994).
+This definition seems to indicate that economic and social integration aims at eradicating divisive forms and creating mechanisms allowing individuals of different economies and social backgrounds to insert themselves into the larger mainstream of economic and social life.
 However, the 'unified whole' is hard to find when talking about any city as large and complex as Durban, with its historically segmented social, political and economic structures.
-It is safe to say that a majority of Durban's citizens live in conditions which marginalize them from the city's mainstream 'formal' structures.
+A majority of Durban's citizens live in conditions which marginalize them from the city's mainstream 'formal' structures.
 In this context it is evident that the idea of integration has to be understood more as a process of insertion into certain niches which present themselves as potentially available, and of overcoming the various exclusionary forces which operate powerfully in the city to prevent a large proportion of its inhabitants from full and unfettered participation in the 'mainstream' of social and economic life.

 Furthermore, the question of integration needs to take into account not only conditions in the 'zone of reception' - the city, but also the context which has created the patterns of migration under study.
-The process of 'integration' has as its other, complementary, side - the processes of 'extrusion' operating in the 'sending' society.
+The process of 'integration' has - as its other, complementary, side - the processes of 'extrusion' operating in the 'sending' society.
 The social forces creating these currents in southern Mozambique are complex, but relatively well researched and understood.
-The research question should thus perhaps be reformulated so that it asks 'how well can people who are in some quite profound ways already marginalized in their own society hope to integrate themselves into another which has its own powerful exclusionary mechanisms?'
+The research question was thus reformulated to ask 'how well can people, who are in some quite profound ways already marginalized in their own society, hope to integrate themselves into another, which has its own powerful exclusionary mechanisms?'